wperkerson/hello-world/README.md

 # hello-world
-My introduction to the world
+My introduction to the world of snake wrangling.
+As I'm still new at this I hope not to get bitten.